-The A-bomb dome (Genbaku dome 原爆ドーム）are the iconic remains of the Hiroshima Prefectural Industrial Promotion Hall.
+The A-bomb Dome (Genbaku dome 原爆ドーム）in Hiroshima is the iconic ruin of the Hiroshima Prefectural Industrial Promotion Hall.
 It has become a symbol of both the horror of nuclear war and the hope for peace.
 Designed by Czech architect, Jan Letzel, the building, originally named the Hiroshima Prefectural Commercial Exhibition Hall was completed and opened to the public in April 1915.

 It was opened formally to the public in August that year.
 It was an impressive building, unabashedly European in design, located in the middle of a bustling part of town on the banks of the Motoyasu River which was plied by pleasure boats.
 Located just a stone’s throw from the T-shaped Aioi Bridge (which served as the target for the pilots of the Enola Gay on August 6, 1945) the A-bomb exploded almost directly above the building.
 Even though all 30 people inside at the time were killed instantly when the bomb detonated, it is thought that this explains why the central section under the dome remained standing.